cedar-policy/rfcs/text/0008-partial-schema-validation.md

 * Policy validation is not required to use Cedar, so we could continue to support validation for only users who are able to provide a complete schema.
-* We could design an implement a type inference algorithm for Cedar.
+* We could design and implement a type inference algorithm for Cedar.